 Childrens Travel Permission Letters Required for Cruises Too

 Such concerns apply not only to air and land travel, but to cruise travel as well.
 Carnival, for example, requires the notarized Permission to Travel Letter for any children debarking in Mexico, if only on a half-day shore excursion, so it’s smart to check ahead with your cruise company.
 Mexican Consular Officer Hebe Cue advises, “In case of weather or other cruise delay, it’s better if adults have the notarized permission letter.
 In any case, it is required for American minors entering Mexico by air, no matter how long their stay.”
 At Royal Caribbean, an agent interviewed about Canada-bound cruises suggested single parents or other adults traveling with a minor carry notarized documentation, “to be on the safe side.”

-Monica Campbell of the Canadian Tourism Commission agreed: "Canadian customs officers, who are the primary line of inspection for visitors, may require a notarized statement from both parents when they find a child under 18 traveling alone or with other adults.
-All carriers, including air, sea and land, can be fined for bringing people into Canada without the proper documentation."
+An officer at the Canadian Tourism Commission agreed: “Canadian customs officers, who are the primary line of inspection for visitors, may require a notarized statement from both parents when they find a child under 18 traveling alone or with other adults.
+All carriers, including air, sea and land, can be fined for bringing people into Canada without the proper documentation.”

 Obtaining a Free Permission to Travel Letter Form